cgross/generator-cg-angular/README-new.md

 Release History
 -------------
-* ??/??/???? - v3.0.0 - All subgenerators now ask the user for a directory enabling any user-defined project structure.
+* ??/??/???? - v3.0.0 - All sub-generators now ask the user for a directory enabling any user-defined project structure.
 Gruntfile has been altered to allow scripts, partials, and LESS files to be located anywhere in the project directory structure.
 An option to use `angular-ui-router` is now available when initializing a new project. `js/setup.js` and `css/app.less` moved to `app.js` and `app.less`.  `grunt server` is now `grunt serve`.
-Inside `index.html` all user script tags are grouped together instead of split out into groups for services/filters/etc.
+Inside `index.html` all user script tags are grouped together instead of split out into groups for services/filters/etc.  New ability to customize the sub-generators.
 * 2/10/2014 - v2.1.1 - Fix for the directive spec file named with a .less extension.
 * 1/06/2014 - v2.1.0 - Nice enhancements for unit testing.
 Specs are now placed in the same directory as the component they're testing.
 Additionally, unit tests are now run during `grunt server` allowing for an easy and efficient test-driven workflow.
 * 12/30/2013 - v2.0.0 - Big Update.
 Angular 1.2 and Bootstrap 3.
 Newer versions of Angular UI, Font Awesome, and JQuery.
 Lodash was replaced with Underscore.
 Lots of other small changes.